Osiris1975/osiris-namelists/assets/SteamDesc.md

 - [b]Sci-Fi TV Mashup[/b]: A mashup of names from Star Wars, Star Trek, and Battlestar Galactica (may expand to include other shows in the future of requested).
 - [b]African[/b]: Names reflecting the rich tapestry of the Bantu, Massai, Zulu and other sub-Saharan African cultures.
 - [b]Sci-Fi Novel Mashup[/b]: Names from numerous sci-fi novels including the Revelation Space, Dune Series, Gap Series, the Expanse and others.
-- [b]Grand US Namelist[/b]: Updated version of Azrael's Grand US Namelist[u][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1793246834]Grand US Namelist[/url][/u] with updated NSC support and translation.
+- [b]Grand US Namelist[/b]: Updated version of [u][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1793246834]Azrael's Grand US Namelist[/url][/u] with updated NSC support and translation.
 - [b]Mongolian[/b]: Names to make your inner khan proud, based on Mongolian culture, mythos, and locations.
 - [b]HMM British Namelist[/b]: Updated version of [u][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1856515750]Azrael's British Namelist[/url][/u] with updated NSC support and translation.
 - [b]Xeno Greco-Roman[/b]: Updated version of [u][url=https://steamcommunity.com/sharedfiles/filedetails/?id=792488516]Dumuzii's Greek-Roman Namelist[/url][/u] with updated NSC support and translation.
+- [b]D&D[/b]: with monster names tied to ship names, with ship tiers mirroring D&D monster challenge ratings.
+- [b]Video Game[/b]: names sourced from Halo, Star Citizen, and other space video games.
+- [b]Pirates[/b]: names from the golden age of piracy as well as from movies.

 - [b]Translated versions of each namelist for each supported language[/b] (This is automated, your mileage may vary).

 [hr][/hr]
 [h1]Namelist Requests[/h1]

 I'm happy to fulfill namelist requests when possible.
 Just post a request below.
+I'll usually fulfill a namelist request if it's something completely unique to mine or other namelist mods.

 If you'd like to contribute a namelist yourself, all you need to know how to do is fill out a spreadsheet, and namelist-mod-gen and I will do the rest.

 [hr][/hr]